aaronsmoore/sf-voter-analysis/README.md

 Tools/Packages Used:

 Nothing special, but we developed some new functions specific to analyzing voter/election data.
 All are reusable and a part of the pipeline.

+Data is from SF DOE and can be found in this repo